axelcedercreutz/project-self-monitoring/README.md

 To add the credentials to your database, add a .env-file where you have specified your db-credentials.

+The only changes to the assigment given is that there is no deletion of rows from the database since the database uses a unique index for the date of reports.
+Depending on which report-type (morning or evening) is added first for a specific date, the new row is added to the reports-table.
+If there already is a row for the specific date, the new report is used to update the existing row.

 In order to run the project locally, download the repo, go to the root-folder and run:
 ```
 deno run --allow-env --allow-net --allow-read --allow-write --unstable app.js;